Ascension Michigan: Former

 St. John previously operated the St. John NorthEast Community Hospital in Detroit.
 It had 295 beds.
 By 2003 the health system stated that it will remake the hospital into an outpatient center.
 In 2003 The Holy Cross Foundation made an initial offer to buy the hospital.
 The St. John System rejected the initial offer and stated that it still planned to remake the hospital, but the Holy Cross Foundation planned to make another offer.

 In 2007 the St. John Riverview Hospital in Detroit closed.
 In 2011 the system sold the St. John Senior Community Center and the closed Riverview Hospital, both in Detroit, to DRSN, an investment group.

-Child health care

-St. John Hospital's Neonatal Intensive Care Unit (NICU) opened in 1970.
-St. John is also a regional referral center for high-risk pregnancies.
-In 1952 there were 855 births took place in the first delivery rooms back versus 3,893 in 2001 at the St. John Birthing Center.
-The facility is able to serve 31 mothers, infants and families for labor, delivery, recovery and postpartum care.

-Surgery

-St. John offers diagnostic, surgical and non-surgical cardiac treatment.
-The first laparoscopic gallbladder removal procedure in Michigan was performed in 1989 at St. John.
-The Transplant Specialty Center opened in 1990 and in 1992 the first pancreas transplant took place.

-In 1993, the first kidney removal using a laparoscope was performed.
-Before the end of 2000, the Transplant Specialty Center had performed its 500th organ transplant.